necosta/website/blog/3-software-principles.md

 date: 2025-02-05T00:00
 ---

-Some of the most import software laws to be aware of.
+Some of the most import software laws and psychological behaviours to know.

 <!-- truncate -->

 ---

+## Laws

 ### Goodhart's Law